MORE ON FINANCING WITH KEVIN+JONATHAN

 Typically, these are fixed rate, 30–year (or 15) with no pre–payment penalties and a minimum of a 20 percent down payment.
-Borrower’s debt–to–income ratio requirement usually must be 38 or 40 percent, i.e., no more than 38 or 40 percent of your monthly gross income can be spent on the mortgage payment.
+Borrower’s debt–to–income ratio requirements vary and may be more lenient than the maximum 45 percent of your monthly gross income can be spent on the mortgage payment.
 Sometimes the lending guidelines for conforming conventional loans are more stringent than Jumbo loans.
 Credit score expected: 740.

 Terms will vary by lender but this is the class of loan that you’ll likely use in high-priced San Francisco; some can be 30-year fixed, others can be 3-, 5-, 7-, 10-, or 15-year Adjustable Rate Mortgages (ARMs) whereby mortgage rates are locked for a shortened period of time as opposed to the standard 30 years.
 Most times loan limits will be somewhere in the $2-$3 million range with loans being approved in 10-20 days with similar documentation requirements that conforming loan lenders will apply but when issuing jumbo mortgages, lenders tend to be more lenient than Freddie and Fannie guidelines.
 Jumbo lenders are the ones who set the underwriting guidelines after all as they decide how they’ll hold your loan or package it as a security.
 Most jumbo mortgage rates tend to be 1/8th point higher than conforming conventional loans but the underwriting terms worth it.